 While medicinal herbs for seasonal flu (influenza) or the common cold are not a cure, they can be used to alleviate the associated symptoms.

 Also, medicinal herbs can stimulate the immune system and may help bring about a more rapid recovery.

 Some studies have shown that many of the traditional uses of herbs for the flu are quite useful.

 There are four general groups of herbs that are traditionally used for the treatment of the seasonal flu.

 - 2. The second group of herbs for flu is characterized by the herbs’ diaphoretic actions; these herbs promote a mild fever and sweating.
 Fever is a sign that the immune system is working, and is the body’s defense against infection.
 Elderberry, boneset, and yarrow are three herbs highly regarded for their diaphoretic action.

 - 3. The third group includes herbs that have been studied for their anti-microbial action.
 Herbs that are known for their anti-microbial and anti-viral properties include goldenseal, myrrh, and usnea.

 - 4. Finally, there are herbs that are anti-inflammatory or have tannins that are astringent (contract inflamed tissue).
 In addition, some of these medicinal herbs are high in mucilage and have therefore soothing and anti-inflammatory properties and are commonly used for treating a sore throat.
-Examples of herbs in this croup are red sage, marshmallow, and red raspberry.
+Examples of herbs in this group are red sage, marshmallow, and red raspberry.

 Commonly Available Medicinal Herbs for Flu Treatment